 Final versions of your Fractured Fairy Tale and Artist Statement are all due by Wednesday, May 6.
 Here is how to share your project with me (and the world):

 - Publish your game online.
-You can host your project for free on itch.io, host it on your own Davidson Domain, or arrange with me to host it on our course site.
+You can host your project for free on itch.io, host it on your own Davidson Domain, or host it on our course site.

 - Share a Google Doc of your Artist Statement with email@example.com.
 Make sure you give me permission to comment on the document.
 Include a link to the game in your Artist Statement.